Prevent Employees from Violating Company Policies Via Email with Xeams

-While there are many different violation alerts that can be set up, the following are the most common:
+While many different violation alerts can be set up, the following are the most common:

 Prevented Classified Info from Being Sent via Email

-Alerts can be set up to send a violation notification if the contents of the body or the attachments of an email contain any information that should not be share via email.
+Alerts can be set up to send a violation notice if the contents of the body or the attachments of an email contain any information that should not be shared via email.
 This ensures employees are not sending out messages that they should not be.

 Business Email Accounts are Improperly Utilized

 Business email accounts should be used for business purposes only.
 Employees should not be using their email accounts recreationally.
-Admins can be notified when an employee is receiving emails from a site they should have used their personal email address to sign up for, to safeguard your business email servers and networks.
+Admins can be notified when an employee receives emails from a site they should have used their email address to sign up for to safeguard their business email servers and networks.

 Use of Foul language

 There is nothing worse than an employee sending out an inappropriate email.
-Admins can set up alerts to be notified if an employee is sending an email to a client, vendor, other employee, or any other person that contains and foul of vulgar messages.
+Admins can set up alerts to be notified if an employee sends an email to a client, vendor, employee, or any other person that contains foul or vulgar messages.
 This will protect the reputation of your organization.